Mojacar, Spain (Ultimate Guide + 13 Things to Do)

 Mojacar is a small, picture-perfect ancient town in the south of Spain, on the Costa de Almeria in Andalusia.
-There are so many awesome things to do in Mojacar that you’ll soon trust me when I say that Mojacar will charm the pants off you and make you want to live there and never leave (or at least visit Mojacar again).
+There are so many awesome things to do in Mojacar that you’ll soon trust me when I say that Mojacar will charm the pants off you.

 I know this because I spent 13 months living there over two full summer seasons, becoming besotted with its beauty, scenery, history, Flamenco and food.
 I believe it is one of Andalusia’s lesser-known beauties with a lot to offer visitors, whatever their tastes.

 Read on to find out my insider tips for how to explore and enjoy this wonderful off-the-beaten path gem.
 Whether you’re visiting as part of a cruise excursion or a backpacker looking to travel Europe cheaply, this Ultimate Guide to Mojacar covers the best things to do in Mojacar, what to see in Mojacar, where to stay, eat, and drink, and more.